deutschebank/fluxnova-docs-manual/content/update/minor/712-to-713/_index.md

 `11`, `12`.

 As this was only a change to the versioning scheme, the content of the minor releases (e.g. `9.4.6`, `9.6.18`, `10.13`, `11.2`, etc.) didn't change.
-Therefore, we have updated the [Camunda Supported Environments][supported-environments], to reflect that Camunda supports all the minor version updates of a major PostgreSQL version.
+Therefore, we have updated the [Flowave Supported Environments][supported-environments], to reflect that Flowave supports all the minor version updates of a major PostgreSQL version.

 Note that this adjustment doesn't change the supported versions of Amazon Aurora PostgreSQL.
 This is a database service built on top of PostgreSQL, and as such, needs to be tested for support separately from PostgreSQL.